 Survey of the development of cinema.
 Topics vary.
 May be repeated to a maximum of 6 semester hours provided that no repetition of subject matter occurs.

 History of radio and television broadcasting in the United States from its inception to the present.

 Major theoretical andcritical perspectives for analysis of film.

 Production of studio based programs utilizing multiple cameras in a live or live-on-tapeformat.
-PRQ: COMS 357 and successful portfolio review, or consent of department.
-CRQ: COMS 526 or consent of department.
+PRQ: Consent of department.

 Focus on structure,development, and execution of a 100-page narrative fiction script for media.
 Emphasis on creativity, critical ability, and discipline in writing.
-PRQ: COMS 355 or consent of department.
+PRQ: Consent of department.

 Investigation of computer mediated communication including but not limited tothe Internet, cyberspace, and virtual reality.
 Examination of the economic, social, political, and philosophical aspects of technologyas well as practical experience with computer-based communication and information systems.

 Survey of Irish filmand television against the historical, political, and cultural traditions ofIreland.
 Irish media as it has developed in competition with Hollywood and British representation of Ireland.